 - Competitor telecom companies may enter the MFS business and get the first move;

-- Though it has lower risk, it will definitely have lower returns and negatively affect the profitability of this business in the longer run;
+- Though it has lower risk, it will definitely have lower returns and negatively affect the profitability of this business in the long run;

 - Limited offerings to the bank or PSPs customers as compared to Nepal Telecom’s large customer base;